HomeRefill/come-to-homerefill/README.md

 - Good software demands planning, involvement with the business, good practices and learning.

-- Code needs to be maintainable, testing and code review are key.
+- Code needs to be maintainable, testing and code review are keys.

 - Rhythm of development is better than rapid development.

-## Thinking about product
+## Thinking about product.

 We believe in the truth ... nature seeks the simplest way and solves problems in the most efficient way.